 Film Review: The Grapes of Wrath (1940)

-The most memorable contribution, at least if general audience is concerned, was given by the cast.
-Henry Fonda, relatively young actor at the time, fought tooth and nail for the role of Tom Joad, correctly assuming that it would help confirming his status as genuine star.
-He delivered one of his finest and most celebrated performance.
-The protagonist is man with violent temper who makes mistakes, but at the same time he is loyal family member and displays common sense, thus becoming someone audience could identify with.
-Jane Darwell, who won Oscar for Best Supporting Actress, is great in the role of matriarch who desperately tries to keep family alive.
-But character John Carradine almost steals the show with his brilliant portrayal of former preacher who lost faith but nevertheless kept some of the wisdom that would help steer protagonist to make the right decisions.
+The most memorable contribution, at least where the general audience is concerned, was given by the cast.
+Henry Fonda, a relatively young actor at the time, fought tooth and nail for the role of Tom Joad, correctly assuming that it would help confirm his status as a genuine star.
+He delivered one of his finest and most celebrated performances.
+The protagonist is a man with a violent temper who makes mistakes, but at the same time he is a loyal family member and displays common sense, thus becoming someone the audience could identify with.
+Jane Darwell, who won the Oscar for Best Supporting Actress, is great in the role of the matriarch who desperately tries to keep her family alive.
+But the character actor John Carradine almost steals the show with his brilliant portrayal of a former preacher who lost his faith but nevertheless kept some of the wisdom that would help steer the protagonist to make the right decisions.

 RATING: 8/10 (+++)